Diocese of Viseu: History

 Miguel de Castro IV (1633) never took possession, but Dinis de Melo e Castro (1636) in his two years' rule was diligent in his pastoral office, especially in visitations, and was a great benefactor of the Misericórdias of the diocese.
 For the next thirty-two years the see remained vacant, owing to the war with Spain following on the restoration of Portuguese independence.
 Through Spanish pressure, the popes refused to confirm the prelates named by King João IV and during eleven years Portugal and his empire had only one bishop, the others, appointed under the Philips, having died.
 This energetic man, who lived until one hundred and nine, is said to have ordained 20,000 priests and confirmed a million persons.
-Finally peace was made with Spain and in 1671 Manuel de Saldanha became bishop but died three months later and in 1673 João de Mello, a noble and man of greatest austerity, succeeded.
+Finally peace was made with Spain and, in 1671, Manuel de Saldanha became bishop but died three months later and in 1673 João de Mello, a noble and man of greatest austerity, succeeded.
 He rebuilt the chancel of the cathedral, convened a synod in 1681, added to the constitutions of the diocese, and employed the Oratorians in giving missions.
 Ricardo Russell, an Englishman, chaplain to Queen Catherine of Braganza, wife of Charles II of England, was translated from the diocese of Portalegre in 1685 and established that congregation in Viseu.
 He left the reputation of being a man of zeal and illustration, and though a severe disciplinarian, of ready wit.

 Jerónimo Soares (1694), a benefactor of the Misericórdia, convoked a synod in 1699 and reformed the diocesan constitutions and those of many brotherhoods and confraternities.
 After his death the see remained vacant twenty years owing to differences between King João V and Rome.
-In 1740 Júlio Francisco de Oliveira was appointed.
-José do Menino Jesus (1783), a Carmelite, was a lover of art, as he showed by the statues he presented to the cathedral.
+In 1740, Júlio Francisco de Oliveira was appointed.
+Jose do Menino Jesus (1783), a Carmelite, was a lover of art, as he showed by the statues he presented to the cathedral.
 He made two visitations of the diocese and was succeeded by Francisco de Azevedo (1792), a prelate of great modesty and charity, who instituted five suburban parishes annexed to the cathedral and subsidized the rectors out of his own funds.
 He gave a new organ costing 20,000 crusados to the cathedral and laid the foundation-stone of the new hospital of the Misericórdia.
 This rule was troubled by the Peninsular War and in 1810 British troops occupied his palace and other ecclesiastical buildings.